bugsbrog/node-api2-project/README.md

 - If there's an error in removing the _post_ from the database:

-  - respond with HTTP status code `500`.
+  -X respond with HTTP status code `500`.
-  - return the following JSON: `{ message: "The post could not be removed" }`.
+  -X return the following JSON: `{ message: "The post could not be removed" }`.

 #### 6 [GET] /api/posts/:id/comments